Recently a friend of mine called and told me this.

-Hrmm… we’re talking about a software which is capable of scanning a network of workstations for not just any ordinary images but images containing nudity!
+Hmmm… we’re talking about a software that is capable of scanning a network of workstations for not just any ordinary images but images containing nudity!

 Wow, is there such a software that could do something like the animated gif on the right?
 Animated image source: HyperDyne Software.

-After applying some magic, it seems there are quite a few software out there that could do the trick.
-One of it is called Snitch Enterprise Auditor.
+After applying some magic, it seems there is quite a few software out there that could do the trick.
+One of them is called Snitch Enterprise Auditor.

-Schools, universities, small to large businesses and even government agencies have utilized Snitch Enterprise Auditor to scan, detect and control inappropriate materials and other illicit files in within the network and workstations.
+Schools, universities, small to large businesses, and even government agencies have utilized Snitch Enterprise Auditor to scan, detect, and control inappropriate materials and other illicit files within the network and workstations.

 I guess the key purpose of Snitch Enterprise Auditor is to help create a clean and safe daily computing environment.

-Although I haven’t got a chance to try out Snitch Enterprise Auditor but I have given Snitch Plus a try – a version for home users.
+Although I haven’t got a chance to try out Snitch Enterprise Auditor, I have given Snitch Plus a try – a version for home users.